Find a range of help, advice & support at Boots

 What are the symptoms of SAD?

-SAD symptoms usually begin and end around the same time every year and are usually at their worst when the days are shortest.
+SAD symptoms usually begin and end around the same time every year and tend to be at their worst when the days are shortest.
 Everyone is different and although they vary from person-to-person, common SAD symptoms can include:

 • A persistent low mood